 Clue’s Dr. Orchid, who as part of a board game is literally two-dimensional, suggests that modern depictions of women scientists are not all transgressive.
 Giving the character a Ph.D. doesn’t necessarily remedy the issue: the antidote to stereotypes and conventional narratives is portraying women as capable of making real and valuable contributions to science, including in fiction.

-Gibson, Susannah.
-Animal, Vegetable, Mineral?: How Eighteenth-Century Science Disrupted the Natural Order.
-Oxford; New York: Oxford University Press, 2015.
+Susannah Gibson.
+Animal, Vegetable, Mineral?: How Eighteenth-Century Science Disrupted the Natural Order (Oxford University Press, 2015).

-Riddle, John M. Goddesses, Elixirs, and Witches: Plants and Sexuality throughout Human History.
-New York: Palgrave Macmillan, 2010.
+John M. Riddle, Goddesses, Elixirs, and Witches: Plants and Sexuality throughout Human History (Palgrave Macmillan, 2010).